 2019, on the other hand, was a rather subdued hurricane season, but shows another interesting trend.
 Half of the six hurricanes that occurred that year were major hurricanes - a trend that started in the late 1990s.
 The number of hurricanes in categories 3-5 on the Saffir-Simpson scale has increased from on average of around 1.6 per year in the 1970s and 1980s to an average of 3.1-3.8 per year in the 2000s and 2010s.
 Climate change has been identified as a reason why stronger hurricanes occur.

-More evidence that hurricane seasons are changing can be deferred from the tropical storms that never turn into hurricanes but are named by National Oceanic & Atmospheric Administration upon reaching a certain strength.
-This year, the season's first storm - Arthur - was named on May 15 after forming near the Bahamas.
+More evidence that hurricane seasons are changing can be deferred from the timing of named storms.
+2020's first storm - Arthur - was named on May 15 after forming near the Bahamas.
 This made 2020 the sixth consecutive year that a named storm formed before the start of the official season on June 1.
-2020 also saw 25 storms reach naming strength, which caused administrators to run out of names at storm 22, at which point they resorted to the Greek alphabet.

 2005, when Hurricane Katrina struck New Orleans, was the worst hurricane seasons since 1851, records from the National Oceanographic & Meteorological Laboratory at NOAA show.
 Hurricane Katrina was just one of seven major hurricanes observed in the Atlantic basin that year, making almost half of all tropical cyclones in 2005 major hurricanes.
-2005 was the year with most hurricanes in the Atlantic (15), followed by 2010 (12), including Hurricane Sandy, and 1969 (also 12).
+2005 was the year with most hurricanes in the Atlantic (15), followed by 2020 (14), 2010 (12, including Hurricane Sandy) and 1969 (also 12).